Davixk/open-webui-extensions/functions/auto_memory.md

 # Auto Memory

-Automatically identify and store relevant information from chats as Memories in Open WebUI.
+> Automatically identify and store relevant information from chats as Memories in Open WebUI.
-Based on the original function by [@devve](https://openwebui.com/u/devve).

 <br>

 ## ✨ What It Does

 **Auto Memory** listens in on your conversations and detects facts, preferences, key moments, or anything useful for the assistant to remember about you.
 It stores these as separate memories, so future AI interactions stay personal and context-aware—_without you micromanaging_.

 You get: